beerose/wroc-ts-08-talk/README.md

 It's well known that mutability is evil and often troublesome, but you can stop shallow copying arrays (or god-forbid deep copying) every time you want to change them.
+Let me show you how.

 Immutable data structures are the tool for the job when immutability is required. \
 Time to add them to our toolset.